ilri/rmg-ansible-public/README.md

 ### Post-install Ansible invocation
 Take note that the first-ever invocation after the clean installation of a machine is different than subsequent invocations due to the way SSH public keys are copied to the host.

-On the first run, you need to use `-k -K` to prompt for the SSH password of the provisioning user:
+On the first run, you need to use `-k --ask-become-pass` to prompt for the SSH/sudo password of the provisioning user:

-    ansible-playbook site.yml --limit=ilrinrb10 -k -K
+    ansible-playbook site.yml --limit=ilrinrb10 -k --ask-become-pass

-On subsequent runs, after SSH keys have been deployed, you only need `-K` for the sudo password of the provisioning user:
+On subsequent runs, after SSH keys have been deployed, you only need `--ask-become-pass` for the sudo password of the provisioning user:

-    ansible-playbook site.yml --limit=ilrinrb10 -K
+    ansible-playbook site.yml --limit=ilrinrb10 --ask-become-pass

 ### License
 Copyright (C) 2015 International Livestock Research Institute (ILRI)